alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 participants to access PCASM from which they were previously excluded.

-Per the definition of "backdoor" this is considered application functionality requiring "intentional action" of a message's participant equivalent to them forwarding the content as a "fresh string of bits", and is therefore outside the scope of this document.
+Per the definition of "backdoor" this is considered application functionality requiring "intentional action" of a message's participant - nearly equivalent to forwarding the content as a "fresh string of bits".

+Both approaches - analogous to "call by value" versus "call by reference" - raise interesting application design questions.
+However such features exist outside of the scope of this definition.

 # See Also